bcc-code/bcc-media-app/README.md

 Note for M1 users: You need to `cd ios` and `arch -x86_64 pod install`

-Install flutter, make env file, and you should be ready to go:
+Install flutter, then do these things:

 ```
 cp lib/env/.env.dart.example lib/env/.env.dart
+flutter pub get
-flutter run
+flutter pub run build_runner watch´
 ```

+I recommend using the "Flutter" VSCode extension to enable debugging etc.
+But you can also run from cli: `flutter run`

 ## Dev